-Most computer systems today rely on a Userid / password combination to control access and to protect the data that resides on the systems.
-This means that the strength of the protection mainly relies on the length and complexity of the password that people choose to use.
-It is easy to select passwords that are easy to remember and are similar to previous password used.
-Passwords should be easy for individuals to remember but they should also be hard for others to guess.
+Most computer systems today rely on an User ID and password combination to control access and to protect the data that resides on the systems.
+The strength of the protection mainly relies on the length and complexity of the password.
+Passwords should be easy to remember, but they should also be hard for others to guess.

 Here are some best practices when choosing, maintaining, and protecting your passwords:

 Using two words separated by a number or punctuation, like "Pro%F0otball#93"

 Take a word and change the case on some of the letters.
 Then, either insert a letter or punctuation, or replace some letters with numbers or punctuation, such as: Missouri River ND -> M1$$ouriR1v3rnd

 Use a series of words and take the first letter and insert numbers and characters in creating a passphrase.